LLB Law (graduate programme)

 - Land Law

-You choose a number of modules from this indicative list.
+You choose a number of optional modules to complete your year.

 - Company Law